ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 #### Define the port

 When creating the `graphql:Listener` object, you need to provide the port to which it is listening.
-Alternatively, to use an existing `http:Listener` object, for initializing the `graphql:Listener`, add the code below to the API template file (i.e., `main.bal`).
+Alternatively, to use an existing `http:Listener` object, for initializing the `graphql:Listener`, add the code below to the `service.bal` file.

 ```ballerina
 import ballerina/graphql;